-This module will initially explore the clinical presentation, diagnosis, management and treatment of a range of common and rare inherited diseases.
+This microcredential will initially explore the clinical presentation, diagnosis, management and treatment of a range of common and rare inherited diseases.
 The principles and practice of medical genetics and genomics, and the management and treatment of patients and their families will be discussed.
 In addition, the role of genomics in a care pathway will be examined including the patient and family perspective.

 - Landscape of common and rare inherited diseases, including: definition; prevalence; age of onset; number of rare diseases with identified associated genes; and number of common diseases with an associated genetic cause.